mayankjanidev/alert/README.md

 Alert::model($post)->flash();
 ```

-This will output "Post was successfully updated".
+This will output "Post was successfully updated.".

 Similar messages will be shown for the created and deleted events.
 It will automatically detect the state of your model.